egidooo/alx-system_engineering-devops/0x00-shell_basics/README.md

-display content in long format
+display content of directory and hidden ones